 Next up, ginger.
 According to Monash University, ginger doesn't have any detectable FODMAPs.
 So, ginger won't add anything to your FODMAP load, either.

-We’re also using a ton of veggies in this recipe.
-Just so you know, according to the Monash app, carrots and red peppers don’t have any detectable FODMAPs.
-That means you can pack this red curry with lots of delicious veggies without adding to your FODMAP load.
+We're also using a ton of veggies in this recipe.
+Just so you know, according to the Monash app, carrots don't have any detectable FODMAPs.
+That means they won't add anything notable to your FODMAP load.

 We'll also be using bok choy.
 According to the Monash app, bok choy is low FODMAP in servings of 1 cup per sitting.
 Servings of 1 and 1/3 cups are high in the polyol sorbitol.